zerotier/docs/docs/integrating-physical-networks.md

 ### Wake on LAN
 Since ZeroTier is a program that runs on your computer, if the computer is off, it won't be able to receive ZeroTier packets.
 Wake on LAN packets need to be on the physical network.
-You still might not need Bridging if this is your only requirment: Run ZeroTier on a different computer on your LAN, and send the WoL packet from that computer.
+You still might not need Bridging if this is your only requirement: Run ZeroTier on a different computer on your LAN, and send the WoL packet from that computer.

 ### Auto-discovery